vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Vratārka (folio 28), VR 53.
 Arogya rata-(1) from palipad after Bh.
 Full Moon up to Āśv.

 Full Moon; worship of Aniruddha by day with lotuses and jāti flowers; homa, fast of three days before end; secures health, beauty, prosperity; Vi.
 Dh.
 III.
-205. 1-7 (q. by HV II 761 ); (2) It is a daśamiyrata; fast on 9th and worship of Lakṣmi and Hari on 10th; HV I 963-965 (from Gar).
+205. 1-7 (q. by HV II 761 ); (2) It is a daśamivrata; fast on 9th and worship of Lakṣmi and Hari on 10th; HV I 963-965 (from Gar).

 1113